Coveo-Turbo/result-badge/README.md

 - field: field you want to display on the result template
 - textColor: color of the text inside the badge, any valid CSS values such as "white" or hex like "#ffffff" is acceptable
 - backgroundColor: color of the background, any valid CSS values such as "white" or hex like "#ffffff" is acceptable
+- shouldBeLocalized: boolean that tells us whether we should attempt to localize the field name within the component.
+By default set to `false`.

 ## Getting Started